Doctor of Education Degree (EdD)

-The Education Doctorate Program at Brigham Young University prepares education leaders with scholarly dispositions and skills to enable them to effectively lead, lift, inspire, and educate their colleagues and followers.
-The program aims to instill in its candidates the desire to make educational institutions places of learning that equip students from all backgrounds for noble lives as contributing members of the human family.
+The Education Doctorate Program prepares education leaders with scholarly dispositions and skills to enable them to effectively lead, lift, inspire, and educate their colleagues and followers.
+The program aims to instill in its candidates the desire to make education institutions places of learning that equip students from all backgrounds to be contributing members of the human family.

-The EdD in Educational Leadership at BYU prepares mid-career leaders for advanced leadership positions in K–12 schools, higher education settings, and other teaching and learning environments.
+The EdD in the Department of Educational Leadership and Foundations prepares mid-career leaders for advanced leadership positions in K–12 schools, higher education settings, and other teaching and learning environments.
 Graduates are prepared to become

-The EdD program and faculty will support students as they concurrently complete course work and their dissertations.
+The EdD Program and its faculty will support candidates as they concurrently complete their course work and dissertations.
 Students will feel comfortable discussing the spiritual roots of their leadership practice, their research, and their understanding of the research literature in educational leadership.
-Given the university values, this program requires a high level of commitment.
+Consistent with the university values, this program requires a high level of commitment.

-Tuition - six hours of course work per semester
+Tuition for six hours of course work per semester

-To better meet the needs of candidates who have full-time jobs, the Education Doctorate at BYU holds classes in long intensive blocks of time for two days every three or four weeks, as well as during spring and summer terms.
-Candidates who are employed outside the university's immediate geographic area have an opportunity to enroll in the program and enjoy a BYU experience, extending the influence of the university's programs and ideals.
+To better meet the needs of candidates who have full-time jobs, the BYU Education Doctorate Program holds classes in long intensive blocks of time for two days every three or four weeks, as well as during spring and summer terms.
+Thus candidates who are employed outside the university's immediate geographic area have an opportunity to enroll in the program and enjoy a BYU experience, extending the influence of the university's programs and ideals.